swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 ### Isolation inference

-Global actor isolation can be inferred in the code you write.
-Isolation is inferred from class inheritance, protocol conformances, and context where code is written.
+Swift infers global actor isolation in the code you write based on class inheritance and protocol conformances.

 #### Classes

-If a superclass is isolated to a global actor, the global actor is inferred on subclasses.
-For example, the code below has a main-actor isolated class `Vehicle`, and a subclass `Train` that inherits main-actor isolation:
+If a superclass has global actor isolation, Swift infers that global actor on subclasses.
+For example, the code below has a main-actor isolated class `Vehicle`, and a subclass `Train` that inherits from `Vehicle`:

 ```swift
 @MainActor